LizMyers/eMoments/README.md

 <img src = "https://github.com/LizMyers/eMoments/blob/master/emoments_dotstar_crawler/dotstar.PNG" width = "40%" height="auto" alt="photo of dot star crawler" />
 The DotStar Matrix provides a 6 x 12 grid or 72 individually addressable pixels.
 However, assigning each pixel an individual eMoment proved too dense and fatigued the eyes very quickly.
 So Liz came up with a better plan.
 This little matrix is much better at displaying simple icons and text.
 So Liz decided to build the word Goooooooooooooogle out of eMoments data and scroll the multi-colored text across the screen. <br/>
 <br/>
-To add a bit of interactivity, Liz added an accelerometer too. *A single tap on the case toggles between 2 display modes*  Render by Time and Render by One Color (the most recent eMoment or the first char in colorString.)<br/>
+To add a bit of interactivity, Liz added an accelerometer too.
+A single tap on the case toggles between 2 display modes:  Render by Time and Render by One Color (the most recent eMoment or the first char in colorString.)<br/>
 <br/>
 [LM TO-DO: Add 3D printed case and swap photos here]